SwifMetro/SwifMetro/SETUP_CHECKLIST.md

-# ✅ SwiftMetro Setup Checklist
+# ✅ SwifMetro Setup Checklist

 ## Before You Start
 - [ ] Mac and iPhone on same WiFi network